Skip to content

 FAQs

-Our suite of executive programs offer a range of trainings designed to equip leaders in the cybersecurity space.
-At this time, we have three trainings scheduled for 2025 – see dates for each program below:
+At this time, we have six trainings scheduled for 2026 – see dates for each program below:

 Studies have shown a large deficit in qualified cybersecurity professionals globally.
 There are also shortages in experienced CISO’s that understand cybersecurity operations from a holistic perspective.
 A large number of CISO’s traditionally are promoted internally from IT organizations and while they may have technical competency, they are typically placed into CISO roles without an understanding of broader business requirements to meet and brief Board of Directors, senior executives (CEO, CFO, etc.), how to develop and implement strategic plans, how to perform and excel in risk management and compliance efforts, how to identify and manage budgets, mentor and lead teams, communicating effectively to the board, external constituents, and more.
 This lack of knowledge impacts the CISO’s ability to provide the most optimal advice and guidance to the organization and may lead to risk impact without appropriate training and education.